 Your professor requested APA format and your paper is done.
-Time to breathe easy right?
+Time to breathe easy, right?
 What about your references page?
 You didn’t think to create that while you were writing your paper and now you are staring at it in horror.
 You have your references, but what should they look like?
 How should they be formatted?
-Check out a few examples to make sure you are doing it right.
+Check out a few examples and you’ll find that formatting an APA citation is surprisingly easy.

 Bibliography vs Reference Page

 Bibliography is an umbrella term that many students think all citation pages fall under.
 However, this simply is not true.
 In APA format, a reference page is used rather than a bibliography.
 The reference only includes the works that were used in the writing and not every source that went into its conception.

 Setting Up Your Reference Page